mgla/docker-sql-restore/README.md

 * The created CodePipeline will generate some costs after 30 days, see https://aws.amazon.com/de/codepipeline/pricing/
 * The CodeBuild project will generate some costts, depending on usage, see https://aws.amazon.com/de/codebuild/pricing/
 * The generated Docker images will be stored in an ECR repositories, where additional costs may be generated for storage

+## Docker image expiration

+If you change the image tagging, consider that old images will only be expired if they are prefixed with the git branch name.
+For anything else, change the pipeline template.